ond9/CLD_LABO/Labo02.md

 ```

 Did this test really test the load balancing mechanism?
 What are the limitations of this simple test?
 What would be necessary to do realistic testing?

+No !
+Actually it just test the round robin mechanism made by the DNS :) .
+That's because we have only one instance by Availability zone and one IP of ELB corresponding to one availability zone.
+So if we really want to test the load balancer we have to  run at least two instances by availability zone, because of two IPs returned by the DNS each one corresponding in one availability zone of the load balancer and we have one instance of EC2 for each availability zone.
+It's like we have one to one matching IP1_ELB -> IP1_EC2 / IP2_ELB -> IP2_EC2.

+**Other note:** The RDS seem to limit the number of request, on 30K request we get ~ 40% of 5XX response.